-The Larapinta Trail is a bit of an epic with 223km of breathtaking Northern Territory trails to cover.
-It’ll strengthen your body and open your mind with its smorgasbord of classic Australian landscapes — from swimming holes in deep gorges to mountainous heath to the remains of ancient rainforests.
+The Larapinta Trail is an 223km of breathtaking Northern Territory trail.
 Caitlin Weatherstone hiked the whole thing (without using any single use plastic!) and has the lowdown on this iconic Aussie trail.

 The Larapinta Trail in the Red Centre is known as one of Australia’s toughest multi-day hikes.
 It runs 223km west from the township of Alice Springs along the spines of the West MacDonnell and Chewings Ranges in Tjoritja/West MacDonnell National Park, which is jointly managed by the Northern Territory Government and Arrernte Traditional Owners.